prlakshm/maps/README.md

 ### 4. Build and Run:

 Upon inputting the command 'npm run dev' into the terminal, the user can utilize the Mock Application.
-Also run the backend server class and navigate to the url of the server displayed.
+The backend is run at https://cs32customserver.com/maps/.
+To run the server on localhost, run the backend server class and navigate to localhost:4000.

 The user will be prompted to input a command of their choice into the command line.
 The user can input the command 'mode brief' or 'mode verbose' to change the mode of the application.
 The user can input the command 'load' to load a csv file into the application.
 The user can input the command 'view' to view the loaded csv file.
 The user can input the command 'search' to search for a term in the loaded csv file.
 They can clear the command history using the "clear" command.
 The user can also register new commands using the 'register' command.
 The user can also input 'broadband' to find the broadband percent from the state and county.
+The output will also showed the time and date of the cached result.
+This time is in UTC (universal time), not the local timezone.
+The cache will last for 10 minutes to optimize backend server heap space.
 Lastly, the user can 'searchareas' by a keyword to search for areas with that keyword in the area description.
 From this, the map will move to show the highlighted areas.
 If there are no areas with the keyword, the map will zoom out to the globe to show the user that there are no highlighted dots (no areas match).

 A user can view all possible commands by clicking on the "Command History" header.
 They can close the command instructions by reclicking the header.